 Aloha mai kākou!

-We are truly excited to welcome you and your unit to Cohort Kumukahi, the inaugural cohort of schools, colleges, and other units that will engage with us, the Native Hawaiian Place of Learning (NHPoL) Advancement Office, in a multi-year process to support the creation of your five-year NHPoL action plans.
+We are truly excited to announce Cohort Kumukahi, the inaugural cohort of schools, colleges, and other units that will engage with us, the Native Hawaiian Place of Learning (NHPoL) Advancement Office, in a multi-year process to support the creation of five-year NHPoL action plans.

 This inaugural cohort is comprised of the following units: